Not great at planning your holidays ahead? Here are nine tips to make sure you get the most out of a last-minute deal.

 Newsletters and price alerts are probably some of the best ways to receive information of excellent deals as soon as they are available.
-Sign up to a few travel newsletters like Jack’s Flight Club and Scott’s Cheap Flights, as well as this last-minute travel newsletter that focuses on – you guessed it – great last-minute deals.
-For more advice on bagging great bargains, read our full guide to the best UK websites for travel deals.
+Sign up to a few travel newsletters like Jack’s Flight Club and Scott’s Cheap Flights.

 8. Don’t expect miracles

-We’ll break it to you now – you simply won’t book your dream American or Asian adventure at the last minute for a great price.
+We’ll break it to you now – you simply won’t book your dream long-haul adventure at the last minute for a great price.
 Long-haul deals, whether it's a tour or package holiday, are still rather pricey even last-minute.
 Instead, search for a city break or a short three- or four-night package holiday and you’ll be able to find great deals.

 9. Don’t get ripped off